BangNguyenDong/HTML-CSS-TUTORIAL/README.md

 5. Highlight Matching Tag
 6. HTML CSS Support

+###What is HTML?
+1. HTML stands for Hyper Text Markup Language
+2. HTML is the standard markup language for creating Web pages
+3. HTML describes the structure of a Web page
+4. HTML consists of a series of elements
+5. HTML elements tell the browser how to display the content
+6. HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

 ### HTML Tag Structure

 Here is a barebones HTML page, about as simple as you can get.
 You can open it up in the **1 - Structure** folder in the file part1.html.
 If you were to open the file in your favorite browser (which you can do, go ahead), you'll see a plain webpage with the title "My Website" and the words, "Hello, World!" written on the page. <br>